ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 <b>Under Normal distribution approximation:</b>

-Binomial distribution can be approaximated as normal distribution if the following condition statisfies:
+Binomial distribution can be approximated as normal distribution if the following condition satisfies:

 - $np > 5$ and $nq > 5$